Should I Still Be a Programmer After 40?

 In short, I have skills in many areas of software development.
 I like to get involved in many aspects of SDLC and can honestly take a team forward (both technically and in terms of managing teams, creating the right development processes, and creating an intellectually stimulating environment for developers).

-When I was job hunting recently, I did not get an interview with most companies I applied for.
-It was taxing to go through recruiters who were trying to match keywords in the job spec to my resume.
+But when I was job hunting recently, I did not get an interview with most companies I applied for.
+It was taxing to go through recruiters who were just trying to match keywords in the job spec to my resume.

 Recruiter: Worked on Java?